planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-01-12-learning-about-learning.md

 category: toolbox
 ---

-Hello everyone this is Ray Villalobos and I stream about front-end and full stack tools Wednesdays at 1pm Eastern • 10am Pacific.
-Follow me and subscribe on all the social media things for more content.
-If you want to watch any past episodes, make sure you take a look at my blog...raybo.org.

 My dad worked for a big bank and when I graduated from 10th grade, we moved to Chile.
 I had already taken my first basic computer class in Puerto Rico, so I signed up for a Pascal class at the new school.
 But, when I got there, the semester was almost over.

 My teacher decided to let me do self study, so I got the book, help whenever I needed it and a series of problems to solve.
 As long as I finished the problems, I would get a passing grade.